LungCellAtlas/scRNAseq_pipelines/README.md

 - e: path to conda environment that was created during pipeline setup, it should have the name "cr3-velocyto-scanpy"
 - s: sitename (name of site where data was generated, e.g. SANGER or HELMHOLTZ)
 - u: whether to automatically upload output (exluding .bam and .bai files) to Helmholtz storage.
 Set to either true or false.
+- l: the link needed for uploading the output files.
+It will be provided to you by your LCA contact person.

 Optional arguments specifying resources (check default settings in function documentation):
 - c: number of cores for cellranger